 Unlike many mainland states where “liability only” policies are common, Hawaii’s insurers often won’t issue them.
 Cleanup costs for environmental damage in marine preserves can be extremely high, and carriers generally require hull coverage to balance that risk.
 Many also require a hauled survey before issuing coverage.

-…you’ll almost certainly be required to carry:
+…you’ll almost certainly be required to carry (in addition to the State-mandated requirements):

 Boat insurance in Hawaii tends to be more expensive than on the mainland due to saltwater use, year-round ocean exposure, and higher environmental risk.